 Android Data Binding in action using MVVM pattern

 Fabio Collini is an Android developer since 2009, first as a freelance with two apps on Play Store and then as senior developer.
-Now he is working on the Android version of Cynny, an innovative app that allows to easily create and share instant videos.
+Now he works at Nana Bianca, a startup accelerator in Florence.
 He is one of the authors of the second edition of Android Programmazione Avanzata, an Italian book dedicated to some advanced aspects of Android development.